OliverCardiff/HighDimensionalSignatures/README.md

-# High Dimensional Signatures Generation for Proteomes
+# High Dimensional Signature Generation for Proteomes
-Intersects long-lmer protein sequence space with flexibility masks to generate biologically informative high dimensional signatures
+The software intersects long-lmer protein sequence space with flexibility masks to generate biologically informative high dimensional signatures.

+See [my thesis chapter](https://github.com/OliverCardiff/HighDimensionalSignatures/blob/master/OliverThesis-%20Data%20chapter%202.pdf) for development rationale, mathematical concepts/treatment, test set performance, and theoretical discussion.

 This is a high dimensional space exploration program.
 Consequently it is very RAM hungry.
 For example, make ~500GB of RAM available for an N=3 exploration of a 30MB proteome.